Skip to Main Content

 What are the characteristics of the data file that will be needed to answer the question(s) you have, given the complexity of the analysis you plan to use?

 • What type of analysis are you doing?
-Depending on requirements related to your field and the type of project you are completing, analyses could include: a) Descriptive Statistics, b) Bivariate Inferential Statistics, c) Multiple Regression (Linear or Logistic), or d) other Modeling (including Mixed or SEM).
-This will influence how much data is needed, as well as how exact of criteria the data must meet.
+Depending on requirements related to your field and the type of project you are completing (e.g., dissertation), analyses could include: a) Descriptive Statistics, b) Bivariate Inferential Statistics, c) Standard multivariate analyses such as ANOVA and Multiple Regression (Linear or Logistic), or d) other Modeling (including GLM, Mixed Models, or SEM).
+This will influence how much data is needed, necessary software, and the criteria the data must meet.

 • What are your research questions?
 It is useful to be able to conceptualize the ultimate data table you will need and even create it with some example data.
 The research questions should define a) the unit of analysis, b) the population (observations), and the constructs (variables).